- Massage New Zealand website, accessed November 2013, (www.massagenewzealand.org.nz).

 Email us your career question.

 Massage therapists manipulate the soft tissue of people's bodies to treat a variety of ailments, and to help people relax.

 Pay for massage therapists varies depending on experience and how many clients they have.

-Many massage therapist will only see a handful of clients per week and may have to supplement their income with other work.
+Many massage therapists will only see a handful of clients per week and may have to supplement their income with other work.

 What you will do

 Massage therapists may do some or all of the following:

 - discuss clients' problems and make physical assessments

 - massage and knead muscles and soft tissue

 - advise on exercise, relaxation and stretching techniques, and lifestyle needs.